 Printing to an OIT Lab Printer (from anywhere)

 Printing to an OIT Lab Printer from anywhere is for student use only.
-Standard printing fees will be applied to your eBill account - black & white printing is $0.07 per page and $0.50 per page in color.
+Standard printing fees will be applied to your eBill account - black & white printing is $0.07 per page if you are printing on one side (simplex) and $0.14 per page if you are printing on both sides of the paper (duplex).
+A color printer is also available on the third floor of the library.
+The cost to print in color is $0.50 per page.
 View Your Lab Printing Fees

 To print from the OIT Labs on campus you will need to log into the lab computer with your AU login credentials.
 The printer for that compter lab is configured as the default printer for the machine you have logged into.
 A seperator page will be printed for identification with each print job.

 In order to print to the OIT printers located across campus from your personal computer or Mac over a wireless connection, you must be signed into AU_WiFi.
 This will give you the option to release the print job from your mobile device to OIT printers across campus.
 This option will NOT print a banner page; instead, there will be a light watermark on the bottom of each page for identification.

 - Download the VPN client.